 - Set a date for the next review

-How to Review the Employee Handbook
+How to Review an Employee Handbook

 With the basics laid out, let's now get into the details of what to review and how to go about it.